vortexgpgpu/vortex/doc/debugging.md

 The recommended method to enable debugging is to pass the `--debug` flag to `blackbox` tool when running a program.

-    // Running demo program using vlsim in debug mode
+    // Running demo program on vlsim in debug mode
     $ ./ci/blackbox.sh --driver=vlsim --app=demo --debug

-    // Running demo program using rtlsim in debug mode
+    // Running demo program on rtlsim in debug mode
     $ ./ci/blackbox.sh --driver=rtlsim --app=demo --debug

 A debug trace `run.log` is generated in the current directory during the program execution.
 The trace includes important states of the simulated processor (memory, caches, pipeline, stalls, etc..).
 A waveform trace `trace.vcd` is also generated in the current directory during the program execution.
 You can visualize the waveform trace using any tool that can open VCD files (Modelsim, Quartus, Vivado, etc..).
 [GTKwave] (http://gtkwave.sourceforge.net) is a great open-source scope analyzer that also works with VCD files.